Parur Sundaram Iyer: Playing Style

-He developed a style of playing which is known as Parur Bani, named after his native place named Parur.
+Iyer developed a style of playing which is known as Parur Bani, named after his native place named Parur.
 Though he was from the place named Parur in the Indian state of Kerala, and thus grew up in the milieu of Carnatic music, he traveled to Mumbai in 1909 to learn Hindustani Sangeet from Pandit V D Paluskar.
 He served as a faculty member at Gandharva Maha Vidyalaya, Mumbai.
 He returned to Chennai in 1922.
 He proceeded to develop a new style which added some elements of Hindustani music to Carnatic violin playing.

-He won the admiration of fellow musicians like Harikesanallur Muttiah Bhagavadar and Chembai Vaidyanata Bhagavadar.
+Iyer won the admiration of fellow musicians like Harikesanallur Muttiah Bhagavadar and Chembai Vaidyanata Bhagavadar.
 Sundaram Iyer was fond of Abdul Karim Khan saab’s music and used to organize Chamber concerts at his home.

 Family of musicians

-He and his wife Bhageerathi Ammal had eight children.
+Iyer and his wife Bhageerathi Ammal had eight children.
 Their eldest daughter, S Sitalakshmi (b 1920), played violin in an orchestra as a child artist.
-Sundaram Iyer's two sons M. S. Anantharaman (1924–2018, the fourth child) and M. S. Gopalakrishnan, aka MSG, (1931–2013, the eight and youngest child) became major violin players and popularized Parur Bani.
+Sundaram Iyer's two sons M. S. Anantharaman (1924–2018, the fourth child) and M. S. Gopalakrishnan, MSG, (1931–2013, the eight and youngest child) became major violin players and popularized Parur Bani.
 They played violin recitals, as well as offered accompaniment to many major artistes of the day.
 Anantaraman's two sons, M.A.
 Sundareshan and M.A.
 Krishnaswamy, and MSG's daughter M. Narmadha carry the family legacy now.
 MSG, as the younger of the violin playing brothers was called, was awarded Sangeetha Kalanidhi and Padma Bhushan titles.

 Parur Sundaram Iyer died in December 1974.